 - The Benefits of Employee Voice to your Employees

 - The Benefits of Employee Voice to your Organisation

 - How to Encourage Employee Voice in the Workplace

 What Is Employee Voice?

-Employee voice is essentially where an organisation sees its people not as the problem, but rather the central to the solution.
+Employee voices are essential where an organisation sees its people not as the problem, but rather the central to the solution.
 They want their people to be involved, listen to and invited to contribute their experience, expertise and ideas.

 Employee voice exists when:

 - Communication tools have been put in place to enable employees to have ongoing conversations in different ways, to ensure every voice is heard.

 - Everyone in the company feels they can have a say and that their voice is heard and listened to.
 Their views are also taken into account when decisions are being discussed that affect them.